Eigen-Consulting/eigen-prompting-interview/README.md

 # Prompting Interview Session README

 Welcome to the interview!
 This session focuses on prompting LLMs to get desired outputs.
 It's one of the most important things we do at Eigen, and we want to get a feel for your intuition with the skill.
 It's ok if you haven't had to do it for work; if you've been using tools like ChatGPT, it's very similar.

-Please follow these steps to get set up for your interview:
+## What to expect

+During this interview session, you can expect:

+1. A focus on practical prompting skills
+2. Hands-on exercises using Promptfoo
+3. Evaluation of your ability to craft effective prompts
+4. Discussion of your thought process and reasoning
+5. Opportunities to demonstrate your problem-solving skills
+6. Feedback on your prompting techniques
+7. Questions about your experience with LLMs and prompt engineering
+8. Questions about LLMs at a high level and understanding your intuitions

 ## Pre-Interview Setup